 - Next, shop around.
 Different insurance companies calculate risk in different ways, so it’s possible to get the same insurance cover at very different prices.
 If you don’t know where to look, or would rather be out on the road earning, use a specialist taxi insurance broker, like Park Insurance, to do the legwork for you.

-- Look for a tailored policy that meets your exact needs.
+- Thirdly, look for a tailored policy that meets your exact needs.
 That way you won’t be paying out for anything you don’t need.

-- Talk to your broker about your work.
+- Finally, talk to your broker about your work.
 For example, if you do a comparatively low mileage each year it may be possible to secure a discount.
 Also, if you don’t ever drive your taxi at night, you may also get money off your premium.

 Points or no points, let Park Insurance find you cheap taxi insurance.